Pogroms in the Russian Empire: 1903–1906

 A much bloodier wave of pogroms broke out from 1903 to 1906, leaving an estimated 2,000 Jews dead and many more wounded, as the Jews took to arms to defend their families and property from the attackers.
-The 1905 pogrom against Jews in Odessa was the most serious pogrom of the period, with reports of approximately 400 Jews killed.
+Particularly, the 1905 pogrom stands as one of the most severe incidents of anti-Jewish violence in Russia at the time, both in terms of property damage and human casualties.
+In comparison, the pogrom wave that occurred between 1881 and 1882 resulted in fewer fatalities.
+According to police records in Odessa, a minimum of 400 Jews and 100 non-Jews lost their lives, while around 300 individuals, predominantly Jewish, were injured.
+Additionally, an estimated 1,632 residential and commercial properties owned by Jews sustained damage.
+These numbers are considered by some to be conservative estimates, particularly regarding the number of injured individuals.
+The violence against the Jewish community was extreme, and involved acts such as physical assault and other forms of harm against men, women, and children who were not engaged in opposition to the government at the time.
+Reports also indicate instances of individuals being thrown from windows, sexual assault against women across age groups, and fatal violence against infants witnessed by their parents.

-The New York Times described the First Kishinev pogrom of Easter, 1903:
+The New York Times reprinted a story from the Jewish Daily News who reprinted a cable dispatch from St. Petersburg which described the Kishinev pogrom of Easter, 1903:

 The anti-Jewish riots in Kishinev, Bessarabia [modern Moldova], are worse than the censor will permit to publish.
 There was a well laid-out plan for the general massacre of Jews on the day following the Orthodox Easter.
 The mob was led by priests, and the general cry, "Kill the Jews", was taken up all over the city.
 The Jews were taken wholly unaware and were slaughtered like sheep.
 The dead number 120 [Note: the actual number of dead was 47–48] and the injured about 500.
 The scenes of horror attending this massacre are beyond description.
 Babies were literally torn to pieces by the frenzied and bloodthirsty mob.
 The local police made no attempt to check the reign of terror.
 At sunset the streets were piled with corpses and wounded.
 Those who could make their escape fled in terror, and the city is now practically deserted of Jews.